Procedures of the United States Congress: How bills become laws

 Both houses provide for procedures under which the committee can be bypassed or overruled, but they are rarely used.
 If reported by the committee, the bill reaches the floor of the full house which considers it.
 This can be simple or complex.
-Consideration of a bill requires, itself, a rule which is a simple resolution hammering out the particulars of debate-time limits, possibility of further amendments, and such.
+Consideration of a bill requires a rule, which is a simple resolution hammering out the particulars of debate-time limits, possibility of further amendments, and such.
 Each side has equal time and members can yield to other members who wish to speak.
 Sometimes opponents seek to recommit a bill which means to change part of it.
 Generally, discussion requires a quorum, usually half of the total number of representatives, before discussion can begin, although there are exceptions.

-The house may debate and amend the bill; the precise procedures used by the House of Representatives and the Senate differ.
+The house may debate and amend the bill.
+The precise procedures used by the House of Representatives and the Senate differ.
 A final vote on the bill follows.

 Once a bill is approved by one house, it is sent to the other, which may pass, reject, or amend it.
 For the bill to become law, both houses must agree to identical versions of the bill.
 If the second house amends the bill, then the differences between the two versions must be reconciled in a conference committee, an ad hoc committee that includes both senators and representatives.
-One mechanism Congress uses to work within revenue constraints is called the reconciliation process which is a multiple step way to keep new budgets within the bounds of existing ones.
-In addition, both Houses use a budget enforcement mechanism informally known as pay-as-you-go or paygo which discourages members from considering acts which increase budget deficits.
+One mechanism Congress uses to work within revenue constraints is called the reconciliation process, which is a multiple step way to keep new budgets within the bounds of existing ones.
+In addition, both Houses use a budget enforcement mechanism informally known as pay-as-you-go or paygo, which discourages members from considering acts which increase budget deficits.

 In many cases, conference committees have introduced substantial changes to bills and added unrequested spending, significantly departing from both the House and Senate versions.
 President Ronald Reagan once quipped, "If an orange and an apple went into conference consultations, it might come out a pear."
 If both houses agree to the version reported by the conference committee, the bill passes; otherwise, it fails.

-This second floor committee room in Congress Hall in Philadelphia has a portrait of Marie Antoinette which was presented as a gift from the French monarch following the American Revolution.
+This second floor committee room in Congress Hall in Philadelphia has a portrait of Marie Antoinette, which was presented as a gift from the French monarch following the American Revolution.